You can use this document to review available WAF settings.

 In Protect mode, all policies and rules are activated as configured.
 In other words, in Protect mode, the WAF will actively protect your site.

-In Monitor mode, the WAF will allow all traffic to your site; however, the WAF will log requests and corresponding policies to help you understand the type of traffic that will be allowed or blocked.
+In Monitor mode, the WAF will allow ALL traffic to your site; however, the WAF will log requests and corresponding policies to help you understand the type of traffic that will be allowed or blocked.
 This mode is useful to help you observe, fine tune, and configure the WAF before switching to Protect mode.
 L7 DDoS protection is ALWAYS active, even with the WAF in Monitor mode.

 You can use this setting to enable StackPath's core policies, as well as OWASP’s most critical web-application security risks.

-You can use this setting to block requests with missing or invalid user agent string.
+You can use these settings to block requests with missing or invalid user agent strings.

-You can use this setting to check for the source of a request, and then allow or block the request, based on real-time threat intelligence (IP address, source location, and more).
+You can use these settings to check for the source of a request, and then allow or block the request, based on real-time threat intelligence (IP address, source location, and more).

-You can use this setting to allow the backend functions of a CMS to function without being blocked or challenged by the WAF.
+You can use these settings to allow the backend functions of a CMS to function without being blocked or challenged by the WAF.